JosephKan3/GPTuwu/README.md

 - `activeTab`: Necessary for the extension to operate on the current tab you're viewing, allowing it to modify the ChatGPT webpage.

+## Privacy Policy

+GPTuwu does not collect any personal data or user information.
+The extension operates solely within the confines of the user's browser and does not transmit any data externally.
+No user activity is tracked, logged, or stored.
+GPTuwu respects user privacy and is committed to maintaining the confidentiality of user interactions.

 ## Compatibility

 This extension has been tested with Chrome version XX.X or higher.
 It is specifically designed for use on chat.openai.com.